 If ranking is enabled on your feed group you can supply the ranking method to use by supplying the ranking method's slug on the following GET parameter:

 The slug of the ranking method to use

 For the POST request, you can either submit the data for one single activity or a list of activities.

 In addition to these base fields, extra data will be parsed as custom fields.

 The Feed Detail endpoint allows you to delete activities.

-The Stream API allows you to delete activities by their activity id or foreign id:
+The Stream API allows you to delete activities by the activity id generated by Stream, or by the